A new change to insurance law providing consumers with better protection has arrived – we look at how it works

 Personalised policy questions

-The Financial Ombudsman Service (FOS), which tackles disputes between insurers and policyholders, has welcomed the new legislation, saying that ‘consumers can now have more confidence when taking out an insurance policy.’
+The Financial Ombudsman Service (FOS), which tackles disputes between insurers and policyholders, welcomed the new legislation, saying that ‘consumers can now have more confidence when taking out an insurance policy.’

 According to the FOS, a significant proportion of insurance claims are turned down because people failed to mention factors that insurers considered to be relevant to a potential claim.
 Typical reasons for rejecting a claim include failing to disclose: